-While I have used bigoli pasta to substitute orecchiette pasta in my classic Spicy Italian Sausage Orecchiette recipe, it has also inspired me to create more heat-intensive pasta dishes such as Calabrian Clams e Abalone Bigoli recipe.
-There is something delectably marvelous about bigoli pasta, seafood, and oil from Calabrian peppers.
+That quality has made it an irresistible canvas in my kitchen.
+I have used bigoli in place of orecchiette in my classic Spicy Italian Sausage Orecchiette recipe, and it later inspired a more elaborate creation, my Calabrian Clams and Abalone Bigoli recipe.
+There is something undeniably alluring about the pairing of bigoli pasta, seafood, and the fiery oil derived from Calabrian peppers.

 INGREDIENTS